 I recently received a note from an LMNT customer who was concerned about salt sensitivity.
 Genetic testing had revealed several SNPs (genetic variations) that predisposed him to this condition.

-It’s also likely that many cases of salt sensitivity could be ameliorated by fixing metabolic issues (with, say, a low-carb diet) or by increasing potassium intake.
+That said, I speculate that many cases of salt sensitivity could be resolved by simply addressing underlying metabolic issues.
+And oftentimes increasing potassium intake can make a meaningful impact for hypertensives too.
 Higher potassium intakes are uncontroversially linked to lower blood pressure, and potassium supplementation seems especially effective in salt-sensitive folks.

 Sodium and Blood Pressure